buckmelton/notes/bucks-ruby-notes.md

 push    # pushes element onto end of array pop     # pops the last elemnet of the array

-last    # returns the last element of the array, but leaves the array untouched
+first   # returns the first element of the array, leaving array untouched last    # returns the last element of the array, but leaves the array untouched take(n) # returns first n elements of array drop(n) # returns all but first n elements of array
 ```

 #### Hash